-Have you always wanted to own your own business?
-Or maybe have you owned your own business for several years and you still feel like you just can’t quite get caught up?
-Do you look at other business owners and wonder, “How are they making it look so easy?
+Are you running a busy household, or have you always wanted to own your own business?
+Or maybe have you worked your way up the corporate ladder and you still feel like you just can’t quite get caught up?
+Do you look at other people and wonder, “How are they making it look so easy?
 I am exhausted!”
 Eight years ago, I opened a bridal boutique.
 At the time, I also had a full-time job as an esthetician.
 I had no idea what I was getting into or how to make sure that I could keep going physically and mentally for the long haul.
 I just dove right in and hoped for the best.
 My advice?
 Don’t be like me.
 I’ve compiled a short list of the 5 ways to avoid burnout that I learned along the way.
-These are my tips to help you prevent the exhaustion and burnout that can sometimes come with owning a business.
+These are my tips to help you prevent the exhaustion and burnout that can sometimes come with being a mom, owning a business, experiencing a big life change, or just plain working yourself too dang hard for too long.

 Sometime within the first year that my boutique opened, I remember my sister (who was a massage therapist at the time) would always tell me “Sarah, you are too stressed.
 You need to make sure that you are still making time for yourself or you are going to get burnt out.”
 She would tell me I needed to get a massage or take a bath, or any number of other “self-care” activities.
 I remember wanting to scream at her “Do you think I have time to relax!?
 If I don’t figure out how to sell at least four dresses this week, I am going to go out of business!
 I don’t have time for a massage!”